Frequently asked questions

 This is a question that concerns many people.
 In principle, you determine the price of a funeral yourself.
 Every funeral director has a number of fixed rates and costs that everyone pays, regardless of how large or small the funeral is.
 These rates are more or less at the same level, depending on which service is provided.
 The different “variables”; which coffin, which mourning print (and how much), a cremation, a coffee table, the stone and flowers determine the final price.

-From 1 July 2004, you can take home the ashes or part of the ashes of first-degree relatives.
-For the avoidance of doubt, this concerns the ashes of your children, parents, adoptive children, adoptive parents, brothers and sisters.
-To do this, you must complete and sign a model statement by all first-degree family members.
+From July 1, 2004, you can take home the ashes or part of the ashes of first-degree relatives.
+The ashes may also be buried or scattered in a place other than the cemetery, with the permission of the land owner.
+To be clear, this concerns the ashes of your children, parents, spouse, adoptive children, adoptive parents, brothers and sisters.
+For this purpose, you must complete a model declaration and sign it by all first-degree family members.

 Can I arrange my funeral in advance?
 Are there people who do this?